ray-project/ray/doc/source/ray-air/trainers.rst

 .. note::
     ``AccelerateTrainer`` will override some settings set with ``accelerate config``, mainly related to the topology and networking.
-See the ``AccelerateTrainer`` API reference for more details.
+See the :class:`AccelerateTrainer <ray.train.huggingface.accelerate.AccelerateTrainer>` API reference for more details.

 Aside from Accelerate support, the usage is identical to :class:`TorchTrainer <ray.train.torch.TorchTrainer>`, meaning you define your own training function and use the :ref:`Session <air-session-ref>` API to report metrics, save checkpoints etc.